 Ownership is the family's responsibility and we cannot accept a booking for a burial without an owner.
 This means you should contact us as soon as possible - don't wait until you need to arrange a funeral.

 What if I can't find the Deed of Grant?

 If you are the owner of the right we can send you an official letter to confirm this.
 If you inherited the right we can help you with the transfer process and then send you a letter to confirm the transfer.
 A grave cannot be opened without the Deed of Right or an official letter.

 Can I reserve a grave ahead of time?

 Unfortunately due to the ever increasing pressure on available space at Higher and Exwick cemeteries we can no longer offer advanced reservations on Lawn or Edwardian Graves.
 You can however still reserve a Lawn Burial plot at Topsham cemetery or an ashes plot in any of our Gardens of Remembrance.

 What if I inherit the right to a grave that I do not wish to maintain?

 You may give the right back to us at any time.
-Please contact us on 01392 265707 or email email@example.com to arrange this.
+Please contact us online (select "Other service") to arrange this.